 server_addressis the IPv4 address or CNAME value:

-If your organization uses multiple proxy servers, enter multiple IPv4 addresses , separating them with commas.
+If your organisation uses multiple proxy servers, enter multiple IPv4 addresses, separating them with commas.
 IP ranges are not supported.
-To improve start up and initialization of Tableau Server, minimize the number of entries for
+To improve start up and initialisation of Tableau Server, minimise the number of entries for